Things to Do in Strasbourg: The 25 Best Places to Visit

 - Then go to the Andlau Castle

-- Continue with the Haut-Koenigsbourg castle
+- Continue with the Haut-Koenigsbourg castle (Included in the Alsace Pass)

 - Visit the villages of Ribeauvillé, Kaysersberg and Riquewihr, located on the Alsace wine road.
 Don’t miss Kaysersberg Castle either.